firedrone/Spider/doc/HACKING/WritingTests.md

 This should look pretty familiar to you if you've read the tinytest manual.
-One thing to note here is that we use the testing-specific function `get_fname` to generate a file with respect to a temporary direcspidery that the tests use.
+One thing to note here is that we use the testing-specific function `get_fname` to generate a file with respect to a temporary directory that the tests use.
 You don't need to delete the file;
 it will get removed when the tests are done.

 Also note our use of `OP_EQ` instead of `==` in the `tt_int_op()` calls.